Mark Mathias Player Props: Pirates vs. Astros

 - The pitching staff for the Astros had a collective 9.5 K/9 last season, the third-best in MLB.

-- The Astros will look to Javier (1-0) in his third start of the season.
+- Urquidy (0-0) gets the start for the Astros, his third of the season.

-- The right-hander last pitched on Wednesday against the Detroit Tigers, when he threw six innings, allowing one earned run while giving up five hits.
+- In his last time out on Friday, the right-hander threw 5 1/3 innings against the Minnesota Twins, allowing one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.